skellis46/slipbox/pressure, stress and strain - the body in time.md

 I am proposing that we must seek methods of making that distill production from consumption; that our work is to pry apart the discombobulating effects of screendancing to be seen, and to do this in plain sight.
 I understand screendance to be a small enough field—and collection of practices—to interrogate and resist the logic of production predicated on consumption.
 We have talked about such resistance for years as a community but as dance has become more and more visible on social media, the temptation is to celebrate these days in the sun, and turn our backs on promises to the future in which we "expand our understanding of responsibility to include how our actions effect people we will never meet".[@jacobs-2018-tending n.p.]
 Western culture's crash zoom to social media since around the introduction of Facebook's Like button in 2009[@alter-2017-irresistible Chapter 5 Feedback, n.pag.] has made the stakes high and ambiguous for screendance: the promise of being transmitted and seen (finally!) at the cost of extractive consumption and the "immediacy of appropriation":[@jacobs-2021-tech p.30]

-> We need more lithium today, and merely hope to find greater reserves—or a suitable replacement—tomorrow.
-This revaluation has the effect of shifting the place of the natural order from something intrinsic to our practices to something extrinsic.
-The whole of nature becomes what economists tellingly call an _externality_.[@jacobs-2021-tech p.30]

 Not to do this in order to ... that understanding its purpose (including the possibility it has no purpose) is one's only task.
 When shift from that you are serving something or someone else.
 They feel different.
 I can feel the difference now.
 Typing while on my bed.
 I am quite into this.
 Deep in thought, in reading.
 I am in the process of coming to understand what to present and how.
 Not because of what it might bring me, but because of the ideas themselves.
 No utility.
 It is the body in the service of that creates the pressure and stress.

-They re practices that are incompleteable.
-They stretch into time the way those we love and who love us:

-> Taking a walk in the countryside, like listening to a favorite song or meeting friends for an evening of conversation, is thus a good example of what the philosopher Kieran Setiya calls an “atelic activity,” meaning that its value isn’t derived from its telos, or ultimate aim.
-You shouldn’t be aiming to get a walk “done”; nor are you likely to reach a point in life when you’ve accomplished all the walking you were aiming to do.
-“You can stop doing these things, and you eventually will, but you cannot complete them,” Setiya explains.
-They have “no outcome whose achievement exhausts them and therefore brings them to an end.”
-And so the only reason to do them is for themselves alone: “There is no more to going for a walk than what you are doing right now.”

-Atelic.
-(Is a hobby!)
-But there's a lie here isn't there?
-But in recognising the difference we are changed.
-Our bodies are changed.
-The pressures are changed.

-This is the body that takes the time it needs to take.
-I think this is body based PaR.
-A body under consideration that takes the time it needs to take.

-Q (for meditation?): what is the role of "control" and "force" in such a body?

-Meditations.
-A way to knowledge that the time in this space, online, is a different kind of time with different kinds of pressures, affordances, limits.
-That in this time, there is time for you to reflect, note, imagine, drift.

-Meditation: what is the role of patience in your work and research?
-What (if anything) does it have to do with originality?

-Meditation: when to admit to not-knowing?
-That the territory is unattainable.
-That paradox lies at the heart of research.

-Work that goes on.
-That is followed.

-Mum: I can't believe it happened so quickly.
-It took precisely as long as it needed.
-But ...

 > [Heidegger's] answer is that our being is totally, utterly bound up with our finite time.
 So bound up, in fact, that the two are synonymous: to be, for a human, is above all to exist temporally, in the stretch between birth and death, certain that the end will come, yet unable to know when.
 We tend to speak about our having a limited amount of time.
 But it might make more sense, from Heidegger’s strange perspective, to say that we are a limited amount of time.
 That’s how completely our limited time defines us.[@burkeman-2021-four Chapter 3 Facing Finitude: Thrown into Time, n.pag.]